KxcperM/Brazilian-Ecommerce-Project/README.md

 **Key Insights:**

-- **Health & Beauty** is the top revenue category at R$ 1.44M, followed by **Watches & Gifts** (R$ 1.31M) and **Bed, Bath & Table** (R$ 1.24M) — the top 3 are all lifestyle and discretionary purchases, not electronics or essentials as might be expected for an emerging e-commerce market
+- **Health & Beauty** is the top revenue category at R$ 1.44M, followed by **Watches & Gifts** (R$ 1.31M) and **Bed, Bath & Table** (R$ 1.24M) — the top 3 are all lifestyle and discretionary purchases, not electronics or essentials as might be expected for an emerging ecommerce market
-- **Small and Large size tier products** generate the most revenue (R$ 4.5M and R$ 4.3M respectively), while Extra Small products (R$ 0.5M) significantly underperform — suggesting the platform is optimised for mid-to-large physical goods
+- **Small and Large size tier products** generate the most revenue (R$ 4.5M and R$ 4.3M respectively), while Extra Small products (R$ 0.5M) significantly underperform which suggests the platform is optimised for mid-to-large physical goods
-- The **Price vs Review Score scatter plot shows no meaningful positive correlation** — higher priced items do not reliably generate better reviews, meaning product quality and delivery experience matter more to customers than price point alone
+- The **Price vs Review Score scatter plot shows no meaningful positive correlation** the higher priced items do not reliably generate better reviews, meaning product quality and delivery experience matter more to customers than price point alone

 ---